Skip to main content

 Gaia

 Gaia offers basic yoga and restorative sessions taught in a relaxed, slow-paced style.
 It also has useful extra features and recommendations, like a “yoga for runners” series I checked out.
 In addition to the health- and yoga-related topics, it has categories for things like “the paranormal and unexplained,” “ancient origins,” and “secrets and coverups.”
-I enjoyed the yoga sessions I took, but could do without the rest.
+I enjoyed my yoga sessions but could do without the rest.

 Pros